gnidan/foodtastechess-docs/design/architecture.rst

 Overview
 --------

-The system is architected as a web service, and as such, comprises several physical components, in addition to multiple components that make up the main server application.
-Most of these not withstanding, the main server application is responsible and solely comprises all domain logic.
+**foodtastechess** is architected as a web service, comprising several physical components, most centrally of which is a server application.

-This main application has uses the model of *Command-Query Responsibility Separation*, separated roughly into three discrete layers.
+This main application uses a model of *Command-Query Responsibility Separation*, and is roughly divided into three discrete layers.

 Physical Components